Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/README.md

 - **BackOffice App**: Main application used by administrators, customer managers, and operators
 - **Candidate App**: Console application for candidates to view applications and receive notifications
-- **Customer App**: Console application for clients to monitor job openings
 - **Applications File Bot**: Processes application files for system import
-- **Follow Up Server**: Manages communication between clients and the database
+- **Follow Up Server**: Manages communication between candidates and the database
 - **Job Requirements and Interview Plugins**: ANTLR-based language processing for evaluating requirements and interviews

 ## 3. System Requirements